leoll2/ParallelizationManager/README.md

 ## Notes

 - In the Makefile, add the flag `DDEBUG` if you want the manager to be verbose during its activity.
+- If your program is aborted due to a memory error, it is likely that you overlooked something while defining dependencies and arguments.
+Please double check your code first, then feel free to open an issue request if the problem persists.